nfldac-ken/led_blocks_tutorial/block_LED_ModifyBlockToGame.md

 > and check the value is the **white circle** is **-1**.

->> This reduces the target lenght by one pixel each time it is hit.
+>> This reduces the target length by one pixel each time it is hit.